Nina Nelson, Chair

 It is expected that the dance major/minor will spend at least two semesters in each level of technique.
 This is consistent with level advancement in professional schools.
 A passing grade in a technique class does not imply automatic progression to the next level.
 Faculty determine a student’s ability to move to the next level just prior to Registration for the coming semester.

 Scholarships are available for new and current students.
-Awardees are selected by the faculty on the basis of outstanding achievement in the field, overall academic excellence, and specific individual scholarship criteria.
+Awardees are selected by the faculty on the basis of outstanding achievement in the field and overall academic excellence.
 Entering students who wish to be considered for scholarships must audition, submit two letters of recommendation, as well as have an interview with the faculty at either the October or November New Student Audition Day.
 Current students apply in November for the next academic year.
-For specific information, contact the Department of Dance or visit the website of the Office of Student Financial Aid and Scholarships at www.wmich.edu/finaid or email the Office at email@example.com or call the Office at (269) 387-6000.
+For specific information, contact the Department of Dance or visit the website of the Office of Student Financial Aid and Scholarships at www.wmich.edu/finaid or email the Office at firstname.lastname@example.org or call the Office at (269) 387-6000.